 4 Tips for Fighting Seasonal Affective Disorder This Year

 Seasonal Affective Disorder (SAD) is a form of depression that occurs in fall and winter.
 It’s caused by a neurochemical imbalance prompted by lessened exposure to sunlight.
-Because of stress many of us are experiencing from COVID-19 and the overall rollercoaster ride of 2020, more people could experience it this year.
 Here are a few ways to fight it and support your mental health during this challenging time.

 Phillips SmartSleep Wake Up Light